cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

 - `run` - Run the query with it returning the number of rows in the result set.
 To get the resulting rows, you must then call `Statement.get()` with the row number (starting with 1) to get the rows of data.

 ## Updating data
-Updating data with both SQLite libraries uses prepared statements as used in querying.
+Updating the database with both SQLite libraries uses prepared statements like querying.
 #### Updating using deno-sqlite
 ```typescript
   // Todo: create a table and fill with data as above.